Ninjutzu24/TaskFlow/README.md

 🚧 **In development**

-The core domain model, task management operations, filtering, sorting, and initial JUnit tests are implemented.

-**Current milestone:** domain validation and error handling.
+The Core Java phase is complete at the current project level.

+Implemented so far:

+* Core domain model
+* Project and task management
+* Task status updates
+* Task filtering by status and priority
+* Task sorting by deadline
+* Safe collection exposure
+* Domain validation and custom exception handling
+* Automated unit testing with JUnit

+**Next milestone:** SQL and PostgreSQL fundamentals, followed by database persistence for TaskFlow.

 ## Features